-And really Bruce, budget meeting at the Watchtower Seriously?
-You were so with Selina: you trained me as a detective, why try to lie to me?
+And really Bruce, budget meeting at the Watchtower?
+Seriously?
+You were so with Selina: you trained me as a detective, why even try to lie to me?

 As for the other part of this stuff there was all this paperwork to assess our individual 'aptitude'.
 Why now?
 Why more?
 Worthless use of time.
 Why didn't those jocks break my right wrist so I wouldn't have to write?
 Or both wrists?
 Now that would have been something awesome.
 Milk it for all it's worth.
 Girls at school taking notes for me, offering to tutor me, feed me – okay, that could be interesting but not in the caf – but you get the idea, helping me even more...

-Focus, Dick, priorities (Bruce get out of fu-, I mean, get out of my head)... slight ADD moment, sorry-
+Focus, Dick, priorities (Bruce get out of fu-, I mean, get the heck out of my head)... slight ADD moment, sorry-

 It seemed like a lot of that 'What Color is My Parachute?' crap, the sorta thing the guidance counselor gives you.
 Tells you what career is the best fit with your personality.
 Seriously?
 We're heroes already – we have a career path, don't we?

 So I went along with it, it chased the boredom for about twenty minutes.
 My future.
 Whatever.
 Not like we don't hear it all the time.
 Our friends asking us what we want to do.
 Babs, man Babs really seems intrigued.
 Gets up in my grill, ya know?
-I respond back in any way, then I'm so denied.
+I respond back in any way though to her, then I'm so denied.
 If another girl starts talking to me, Babs gets surly.
 What is up with that?

 Then the not-so-subtle digs, ya know, like that line in that old movie Caddyshack, 'the world needs ditch diggers too.'
 Bite me.